hynek/structlog/README.rst

 - or some standard format you have parsers for like nginx or Apache httpd.

 Internally, formatters are processors whose return value (usually a string) is passed into loggers that are responsible for the output of your message.
-``structlog`` comes with multiple useful formatters out of-the-box.
+``structlog`` comes with multiple useful formatters out-of-the-box.

 Output